 FAQ Related to Basic Python Programming

-What are the basics in Python programming?
+1. What are the essential topics in basic Python programming?

 Thank you so much for very good details about python